ente-io/ente/docs/docs/auth/migration-guides/import.md

 `otpauth://totp/provider.com:you@email.com?secret=YOUR_SECRET`

-The codes can be seperated by a comma or a new line.
+The codes can be separated by a comma or a new line.

 So if your provider is not specifically listed, you might be still able to import from them by first converting the data from your old provider into these